 Currency Without a Country: Death Throes or Growing Pains of the Euro?

-Steve Hanke, Professor of Applied Economics, Johns Hopkins University and Senior Fellow, Cato Institute; and
+Steve Hanke, Professor of Applied Economics, Johns Hopkins University and Senior Fellow, Cato Institute

 Uri Dadush, Senior Associate and Director of the International Economics Program, Carnegie Endowment for International Peace.

-Antonio de Lecea became Minister for economic and financial affairs, and Principal Advisor to the Head of the EU Delegation in Washington, D.C. in October 2009.
-Prior to this, de Lecea served as Director for International Affairs in the European Commission’s Directorate General for Economic and Financial Affairs.
-From 1999 to 2004, de Lecea was Economic Advisor in the Private Office of Romano Prodi, then European Commission President.
+Antonio de Lecea became Minister for economic and financial affairs, and Principal Advisor to the Head of the EU Delegation in Washington, DC in October 2009.
+Prior to this, he served as Director for International Affairs in the European Commission’s Directorate General for Economic and Financial Affairs.
+From 1999 to 2004, he was Economic Advisor in the Private Office of Romano Prodi, then European Commission President.
 Before joining the European Commission in 1986, he was a member of the Private Office of the Spanish Secretary of State for Finance in Madrid.
-Mr. de Lecea obtained a Ph.D. from the Catholic University of Louvain (UCL) in the European Doctoral Programme for Quantitative Economics, and a first degree in Economics from the Barcelona Autonomous University (UAB).
+De Lecea obtained a Ph.D. from the Catholic University of Louvain (UCL) in the European Doctoral Programme for Quantitative Economics, and a first degree in Economics from the Barcelona Autonomous University (UAB).

-Georges Pineau, since November 2008, has been the ECB Permanent Representative in Washington D.C. with observer status at the IMF.
+Georges Pineau, since November 2008, has been the ECB's Permanent Representative in Washington DC with observer status at the IMF.
 Pineau worked as an Economist at the Banque de France in 1980.
 From 1986 to 1989, he served as an Advisor to the French Executive Director at the International Monetary Fund.
-From 1989 to 1992, Pineau served as a Market Economist at the Banque de France.
+From 1989 to 1992, he was a Market Economist at the Banque de France.
 From 1993 to 1994, he was the Rapporteur to the Foreign Exchange Policy Sub-Committee of the Committee of Governors of the EU Central Banks.
 From 1994 to 1998, he was the Head of EMS/ECU Section, Policy Division, General Secretariat at the EMI (Frankfurt/Main, Germany).
 From 1998 to 2008, Pineau served as Deputy Director General at the European Central Bank.
 Pineau graduated from Ecole Supérieure de Commerce (business administration degree), Poitiers, and Institut d’Etudes Politiques (M.A. economics), Paris, France.

 Richard Conn Henry is a Professor in the Henry A. Rowland Department of Physics and Astronomy at The Johns Hopkins University, Baltimore, where he is also Director, Maryland Space Grant Consortium, and member, Principal Professional Staff, The Johns Hopkins University Applied Physics Laboratory.
 Henry is also President of The Henry Foundation, Inc., a nonprofit devoted to the advance of education and career development for the American people.
 Henry is President of the Streit Council for a Union of Democracies.
 From 1976 to 1978, he was Deputy Director of NASA’s Astrophysics Division.
 Henry is a past Sloan Foundation Fellow; a onetime Fellow of Wadham College, Oxford; a recipient, Gold Medal, Royal Astronomical Society of Canada; and is a Fellow of the American Association for the Advancement of Science.

-Former Ambassador Kurt Volker is Senior Fellow and Managing Director of the Center on Transatlantic Relations at the Johns Hopkins University’s School of Advanced International Studies.
+Kurt Volker is a Senior Fellow and Managing Director of the Center on Transatlantic Relations at the Johns Hopkins University’s School of Advanced International Studies.
 He is also a Senior Advisor at the Atlantic Council of the United States and a member of its Strategic Advisory Group.
-Prior to joining SAIS, Ambassador Volker was a career member of the U.S. Senior Foreign Service, with over 23 years of experience working on European political and security issues under five U.S. Administrations.
-He served as Ambassador to NATO from July 2008 to May 2009, straddling the transition from the Bush to the Obama Administration, and overseeing U.S. preparations for NATO’s 60th Anniversary Summit in Strasbourg, France and Kehl, Germany.
-Prior to his service at NATO, Ambassador Volker served as Principal Deputy Assistant Secretary for European and Eurasian Affairs (2005-2008) and on the National Security Council staff (2001-2005).
+Prior to joining SAIS, Ambassador Volker was a career member of the US Senior Foreign Service, with over 23 years of experience working on European political and security issues under five US Administrations.
+He served as Ambassador to NATO from July 2008 to May 2009, straddling the transition from the Bush to the Obama Administration, and overseeing US preparations for NATO’s 60th Anniversary Summit in Strasbourg, France and Kehl, Germany.
+Prior to his service in NATO, Ambassador Volker served as Principal Deputy Assistant Secretary for European and Eurasian Affairs (2005-2008) and on the National Security Council staff (2001-2005).
 His Foreign Service assignments included Brussels, Budapest, London, and several positions in Washington, including a year on detail in the U.S. Senate.